benroywillis/Cyclebite/README.md

 # Cyclebite

-Cyclebite is a program analysis toolchain.
-It uses the LLVM api to profile programs dynamically and segment the coarse-grained tasks of the program automatically.
+[Cyclebite](https://ieeexplore.ieee.org/document/10301361) is a program analysis toolchain that extracts the task graph from unstructured compute-programs automatically.
+It uses the [LLVM project](https://github.com/llvm/llvm-project) to profile programs dynamically, extract coarse-grained task candidates from that profile's state transitions, dynamically localizes the epochs of the application, and exports a directed acyclic graph describing the structure of the application.
+The nodes of that graph are groups of basic blocks and edges between those nodes are communication patterns.

+Cyclebite-Template is a follow-on work of Cyclebite that characterizes the tasks in the extracted Cyclebite task graph.
+Cyclebite-Template accepts the task graph from Cyclebite as input and extracts the parallel pattern from each task in the task graph.
+A label describing the parallel pattern of that task (according to [DeLite's labels](https://dl.acm.org/doi/abs/10.1145/2584665)) is assigned to each task.
+Finally, Cyclebite-Template exports a [Halide](https://github.com/halide/Halide) program of the input task graph.

+Several test programs and a toolchain build flow can be found in the [Algorithms](https://github.com/benroywillis/Algorithms) repository.
+See that repo's README on how the build flow works and how you can structure your own C/C++ project with Cyclebite and Cyclebite-Template.

 ## Building
 Cyclebite requires cmake version 3.13 or higher.
 You can run the test suite with the `test` target and generate the documentation with the `doc` target.